quantjustice/COCrimeData/README.md

 # Jail Decarceration

 The data shows no statistically significant association between percent decrease in county jail population and percent change in crime.
-Douglas County and Larimer County are an illustrative example - the two counties had similar decreases in jail population (27% and 22% respectively) and overall crime increased by 11% in Douglas County and decreased by 13% in Larimer County.
-Adams County decreased their jail population by 34% and saw an increase in crime by 5%, where El Paso County decreased their jail population by even more (38%) and saw crime decrease by 2%.
+Douglas County and Larimer County are an illustrative example - the two counties had similar decreases in jail population (24% and 18% respectively) and overall crime increased by 11% in Douglas County and decreased by 13% in Larimer County.
+Similarly, El Paso County and Arapahoe County had similar decreases in jail population (36% and 40% respectively) and overall crime decreased by 2% in El Paso County and increased by 9% in Arapahoe County.

 Jail depopulation does not have any measured association with crime rates.

 This finding also holds when comparing percent decrease in jail population to crime by offense type: there is no statistically significant association between percent decrease in county jail population and percent change in violent crime, property crime, or other crime types.